peterwgacek/peterwgacek/README.md

   <h1 align="center">
- I'm currently a Software Engineering Immersive Remote Student w/ General Assembly.
+ I'm a Project Manager turned Software Engineer
   </h1>

 <h2> Where you can find me:</h2>